pradeep-snair/pythonProjects/ToDo_App/readme.md

        user_action = (input(user_input)).strip()
        EOFError: EOF when reading a line
     2. need to run using -it -> docker build -t cli_todo:latest . &
+    3. pytest tests were showing red squiggly lines for the import statements in pycharm.
+This was
+    4. fixed by marking the directory as source root.
+    5. todo -> add dockerignore file.
+    6.